-Tax Teculus A person who has submitted a return for a tax period For a period of 5 years from the date of submission of the return, unless subject to an audit, appeal, investigation, or objection.
+Tax records A person who has submitted a return for a tax period For a period of 5 years from the date of submission of the return, unless subject to an audit, appeal, investigation, or objection.
 A person who is required to submit a return for the tax period and has not submitted a return Indefinite, until a return is submitted, then the above period applies.
-A person who is not required to submit a return but has, during the tax period, received income, has a capital gain or loss or engaged in any other activity that is subject to tax, or would be subject to tax, but for the application of a threshold or exemption For a period of 5 years from the end of the relevant tax period.
+A person who is not required to submit a return but has, during the tax period, received income, has a capital gain or loss or engaged in any other activity that is subject to tax, or would be subject to tax, but for the application of a threshold or exemption For a period of 5 years from the end of the relevant tax period or until the audit is concluded, whichever occurs first.
 A person who has been notified or is aware that the records are subject to an audit or investigation, or a person who has lodged an objection or appeal against an assessment or decision Until the audit is concluded, or the assessment or decision becomes final, or the applicable period above, whichever is the latest.